 Vineyard size2.5 ha

-Native yeasts fermentation with 85% of destemmed grapes.
-Vinified in stainless steel with a 45-60 days maceration, very vew pumping over and punching down to gently moisten the cap.
+Native yeasts fermentation with 85% of frapes destemmed.
+Vinification in stainless steel with a 45-60 days maceration, with very few pump overs and punch downs to gently moisten the cap

 Harvest typeHand Harvested